-New NFL Catch Rule Could Mark the Beginning of a Let 'Em Play Revolution
+New NFL Catch Rule Marks the Beginning of a Let 'Em Play Revolution

-New NFL Catch Rule Could Mark the Beginning of a Let 'Em Play RevolutionMarch 27, 2018
+New NFL Catch Rule Marks the Beginning of a Let 'Em Play RevolutionMarch 27, 2018

 Most football fans don't know what a catch is.
 But we know what we like.